-Family: Nobel Prize-winning author V.S.
+Nobel Prize-winning author V.S.
 Naipaul dies at 85

 “It could be said that I had killed her,” he told biographer Patrick French.
 “I feel a little bit that way.”

 Two months after Hale died, Naipaul married his second wife, Pakistani newspaper columnist Nadira Khannum Alvi.
-Naipaul’s later books lost their playful humor, and some say much of their appeal.

 He spent much of his time living quietly in an isolated cottage in Wiltshire, in the English countryside.

 Jill Lawless in London contributed to this story.